· · AI Strategy

 The wrong tool for a very big problem

 The tech world got handed a full symphony orchestra and decided they only need the second violin.
-That’s Claude’s Computer Use right now.
+That’s Claude’s Computer Use as of 2025.

 We’ve apparently learned nothing from decades of digital fragmentation.
 The same fragmentation that undermines AI readiness across enterprises.